128technology/docs/docs/intro_installation.md

 - [Create the Router configuration with the Conductor](intro_basic_router_config.md)
 - [Install and Reboot the Router using the OTP ISO](intro_otp_iso_install.mdx)

-To install the 128T software on AWS or Azure, refer to:
+To install the SSR software on AWS or Azure, refer to:
  - [Installation from Amazon Web Services (AWS) Marketplace](intro_installation_aws.md)
  	- [Amazon Web Services Quickstart](intro_installation_quickstart_aws.md)
  - [Installation in Microsoft Azure](intro_installation_azure.md)